What to Wear in Barcelona | Seasonal Barcelona Packing List

 As mentioned above, you’ll take many pictures of Barcelona’s scenic cityscape.
 And most likely, you’ll be exhausting your smartphone battery very soon, taking photos on every corner.

-Using maps also drains the battery, so bring an external charger to keep your electronics charged all the time.
-I have Anker MagGo power charger which charges my phone twice and is lightweight to carry.
+Using maps also drains the battery, so bring an external charger to keep your electronics charged at all times.
+I have an Anker MagGo power charger, which charges my phone twice and is lightweight to carry.

 Accessories

-Power adapters – sockets in Barcelona and Spain are standard, just like in Europe and some parts of Asia, and Australia.
+Sockets in Barcelona and Spain are standard, just like in Europe, some parts of Asia, and Australia.
 They are 230 volts and 50 Hz frequency.
-If you need one, here’s what I recommend.
+If you are coming outside of Europe or need to charge multiple devices at once, get this universal adapter.

-Water bottle – tap water is absolutely safe to drink in Barcelona.
-However, bringing and refilling your water bottle at the water fountains will save you some money.
-I love my Stojo collapsable water bottle, which saves lots of space in my backpack.
+Tap water is absolutely safe to drink in Barcelona.
+However, bringing and refilling your water bottle at the water fountains across the city will save you some money.
+I love my Stojo collapsible water bottle, which saves lots of space in my backpack.

-Collapsible cup – Oto and I love drinking coffee on the go while exploring the city.
-When we realized how much waste we create by consuming one coffee a day in a takeaway cup, we decided to purchase Stojo’s collapsible cups and ask baristas to pour coffee into our cups.
+Oto and I love drinking coffee on the go while exploring the city.
+When we realized how much waste we create by drinking one coffee a day in a takeaway cup, we decided to purchase Stojo’s collapsible cups and ask baristas to pour our coffee into them.

 Barcelona dress code

-Even though Barcelona is a very touristic city and the locals are used to seeing tourists in all sorts of clothes, generally speaking, the Catalunya region still values modesty, and some tend to dress accordingly.
+Even though Barcelona is a very touristy city, locals are used to seeing tourists in all sorts of clothes.
+The Catalunya region still generally values modesty, and some people tend to dress accordingly.

 What to Wear in Barcelona | Seasonal Barcelona Packing List 10